Agathe48/robot_mission_3/README.md

 We worked from the previous part to add communication between our agent and we improved their movement.
 In this new part, we will develop all implemented changes and enhancements.

 The key points are the creation of a Chief for each color agents: he's in charge of centering the knowledge (for each color agents), managing its agent for the new covering phase and sending appropriate orders.
 For this purpose, we create a new super class `Chief` and we create a dedicated `ChiefKnowledge` class in `tools/tools_knowledge.py`.
-We will now delve into our implemented ameliorations: the code is based on the previous part, hence we only mention changed and added behaviors in this part.
+We will now delve into our implemented improvements: the code is based on the previous part, hence, we will only mention changed and/or added behaviors in this part.

 ### The knowledge

+For our communication, we choose to extend our agents' knowledge by incorporating additional elements.
+We also created a dedicated `ChiefKnowledge` class inheriting from our `AgentKnowledge` class.

 #### The Agent's knowledge